 Take Exit 116.
 Turn right off ramp.
 At stop light, go straight across bridge on Icard School Rd.
 At stop sign turn right onto Rhodhiss Rd.
 Take first left onto Oak Ridge Church Rd.
 Compassionate Hearts Clinic is in the 3rd church building on the right.

 From Morganton – I-40 West:

 Take Exit 113.
 At stop light at end of ramp, turn left onto Malcolm Blvd.
 Next light, turn right onto Hwy 70.
 You will pass Lindy's Furniture on right.
 When you see Dollar General sign, turn left onto Shady Grove Rd.
 Go approximately 1 mile and turn right at outdoor basketball court onto Oak Ride Church Rd.
-Good Samaritan Clinic will be 1st church building on your left on a hill at the GSC sign.
+Compassionate Hearts Clinic will be 1st church building on your left on a hill at the GSC sign.

 Christians Actively Reaching Everyone is a ministry in which the members of our church are striving to reach the community for Christ.
 Members write their concerns on a "CARE" card with the contact information of a person who has a physical, spiritual or emotional need.
 The ministry teams meet each Tuesday night to pray, write encouraging words, and to visit those in need.
 "Bear one another's burdens, and so fulfill the law of Christ."
 Galatians 6:2